StegSchreck/RatS/README.md

 This can be fixed by installing the latest version of [Mozilla's Geckodriver](https://github.com/mozilla/geckodriver) by running again the _Install Geckodriver_ command mentioned [above](#natively-on-the-command-line).

+### Login attempt does not work

+This can have multiple explanations.
+One is, that you are using a password which starts or ends with a space character.
+RatS is currently not capable of dealing with that.
+If your credentials have a space character in the middle though, it will work fine.

 ## You are missing a feature or noticed something is wrong?

+Before submitting a bug ticket, I would ask you to check first whether all dependencies are up-to-date, especially `geckodriver`.

-Please [write a ticket](https://github.com/StegSchreck/RatS/issues/new), I will have a look as soon as I can.
+Please [write a ticket](https://github.com/StegSchreck/RatS/issues/new/choose), I will have a look as soon as I can.

 ## Where does the name come from?

 The name for this project comes from the first letters of "**rat**ing **s**ynchronisation".
 It's that simple.
+It is also a reference to the movie "Departed".